-30. Each Defendant, without any authorization or license from Plaintiff, has knowingly and willfully used and continues to use Plaintiff's Beadnova Works in connection with advertisement, distribution and offering for sale of the products depicted therein without Plaintiff's consent or authorization.
+30. Each Defendant, without any authorization or license from Plaintiff, has knowingly and willfully used and continue to use Plaintiff's Beadnova Works in connection with advertisement, distribution and offering for sale of the products depicted therein without Plaintiff's consent or authorization.

-31. Each of the Defendants' online stores offers shipping to the United States, including Illinois and each Defendant has offered to sell retail items into Illinois and this judicial district utilizing the Beadnova Mark and unauthorized and infringing copies of Plaintiff's Beadnova Works.
+31. Each of the Defendants' online stores offers shipping to the United States, including Illinois and each Defendant has offered to sell retail items into Illinois and this judicial district utilizing unauthorized and infringing copies of Plaintiff's Beadnova Works.